mattlewis92/angular-async-cache/README.md

 Extra
 * Set default options
 * Sugar http to just provide `cache: true` as an option or via a request interceptor?
-* Sugar `asyncCache.create` to provide a lazy observable (won't work for promises though)